shauli-ravfogel/academic-kickstart/content/publication/RNN_typology/index.md

 publication: "Studying the Inductive Biases of RNNs with Synthetic Variations of Natural Languages"
 publication_short: ""

-abstract: ""
+abstract: "How do typological properties such as word order and morphological case marking affect the ability of neural sequence models to acquire the syntax of a language?
+Cross-linguistic comparisons of RNNs’ syntactic performance (e.g., on subject-verb agreement prediction) are complicated by the fact that any two languages differ in multiple typological properties, as well as by differences in training corpus.
+We propose a paradigm that addresses these issues: we create synthetic versions of English, which differ from English in one or more typological parameters, and generate corpora for those languages based on a parsed English corpus.
+We report a series of experiments in which RNNs were trained to predict agreement features for verbs in each of those synthetic languages.
+Among other findings, (1) performance was higher in subject-verb-object order (as in English) than in subject-object-verb order (as in Japanese), suggesting that RNNs have a recency bias; (2) predicting agreement with both subject and object (polypersonal agreement) improves over predicting each separately, suggesting that underlying syntactic knowledge transfers across the two tasks; and (3) overt morphological case makes agreement prediction significantly easier, regardless of word order."

 # Summary.
 An optional shortened abstract.
 summary: Langauges differ in multiple ways, such as word order and morphological complexity.
-We study how does this complexity interact with the ability of neural models to learn the syntax of the lagnauge.
+We generate synthetic variations of English to study, in a controlled manner, how does this complexity interact with the ability of neural models to learn the syntax of the lagnauge.

 tags: []
 categories: []